Entering the European market for dried chillies

-According to FAOSTAT data Indian production of dried chillies and dried sweet peppers is estimated to be more than 2 million tonnes.
-Around 30% of this production is exported while the remaining 70% is consumed domestically.
-In 2021, Indian exports of dried chillies to Europe reached 8.8 thousand tonnes.
+According to FAOSTAT data, Indian production of dried chillies and dried sweet peppers is estimated to exceed 2 million tonnes.
+Around 30% of this production is exported, while the remaining 70% is consumed domestically.
+In 2021, Indian exports of dried chillies to Europe exceeded 9.0 thousand tonnes.

 In India, major chilli producing states are Andhra Pradesh, Telangana, Tamil Nadu, Karnataka and Madhya Pradesh.
-There are many dried chilli varieties grown in India which are usually characterised by the higher pungency level compared to Chinese chillies.
-The most demanded variety by European buyers is Guntur Sannam S4 (also known as S-334) with a pungency level of 18,000–22,000 Scoville Units.
+There are many dried chilli varieties grown in India which are usually characterised by a higher pungency level compared to Chinese chillies.
+The most demanded variety by European buyers is Guntur Sannam S4 (also known as S-334) with a pungency level of 18,000-22,000 Scoville Units.
 Some other varieties include Dhani, Byadagi, Hindpur, Jwala, Kanthari White and Kashmir chilli.

 Production and export of spices, including dried chillies, is monitored and supported by the Spice Board of India.
 The Spice Board of India is one of the most famous spice industry organisations in the world which is organising a World Spice Congress every second year.
 The Spice Board of India is also responsible for the mandatory testing of spices before exporting to the EU.

 Peru, dried chillies exporter with a strong promotion

 Peru is the sixth-largest exporter of dried chillies in the world, but exports have been fluctuating in the last couple of years.
-Total exports of dried chillies from Peru reached 38 thousand tonnes in 2021.
-In 2021, 32% of exports, or 12 thousand tonnes, went to Europe.
-The bulk of exports of Peruvian dried chillies to Europe go to Spain (98.5% of the country’s exports to Europe).
+In 2021, total exports of dried chillies from Peru reached 39 thousand tonnes; 22% of exports, or around 9.0 thousand tonnes, went to Europe.
+Nearly all exports of Peruvian dried chillies to Europe go to Spain (98% of the country’s exports to Europe).